 I never ever travel without a travel water bottle and this Grayl is my favorite.
 A water bottle is a travel must have to save money and cut down on plastic.
-Like my other favorite, the Lifestraw Go this bottle also features a filter.
-However, the filter design is entirely different than the Lifestraw.
 Most important is that this water bottle system purifies water vs. filters which removes viruses and virtually removes all threat of waterborne illnesses.

 The design is sleek and innovative.
 The futuristic bottle filters water similar to a french press.
 It’s a genius bottle.
 It allows for sediment to sit at the bottom and filters the water in one go.
 The result is a water bottle that has a wide mouth top and can filter our bacteria and heavy metals.
 It beats the Lifestraw Go in every category for us, but it is higher in price.

 It’s the perfect water bottle for those spending a significant amount of time in developing nations with questionable water supplies.
 We love filtered water bottles because they save space in our daypacks when we’re on a hike.